richardDobron/fbt/docs/autoparam.md

 ```

 Notice the description for "vacation" is auto-generated with an `"In
 the phrase: ..."` prefix.
-Additionally, we use a convention of an `=`
+Additionally, we use a convention of adding an equal sign (`=`)
 prefix in the interpolation `{=awesome vacation}` to signal to the
 translator that this exact word or phrase goes in the associated outer
 sentence.

 Furthermore, we provide a mapping `[<childIndex> => <parentIndex>]` in
 the collection output `childParentMappings`.
-At Facebook, we use
+At Meta, we use
 these to display all relevant inner and outer strings when translating
 any given piece of text.
 We recommend you do the same in whatever
 translation framework you use.
 Context is crucial for accurate